bingeli1212/nitrile-preview/doc/DOC-diagram.md

     label.lrt   -  lower right
     label.ctr   -  centering the text

-The text to be drawn must be expressed using a set of quotation marks, and they must appear before any option and before any coordinates.
-Usually a single text is repeated in all locations.

-    label "A" (1,1) (2,2) (3,4)

-However, it is possible to specify a different text for each location.
+It is also possible to express the fact that each path point is to show a different piece of text, by placing double backslashes inside the text, such that the text is being divided into segments, where each segment represents an individual text to be placed at the location of one of the path points, and in the same order.
+For instance, the following command would have placed letter "A" with the first point, letter "B" with the second point, and letter "C" with the third point.

     label "A \\ B \\ C" (1,1) (2,2) (3,4)

-It is also possible to express that a math expression instead of plain text.
-In this case use the backslash-left-parenthesis and backslash-right-parenthesis quotation for the text.
+It is also possible to express that a math expression instead of plain text. by including the "math:1" configuration option.

-    label \(A_0 \\ A_1 \\ A_2\) (1,1) (2,2) (3,4)

-The text will also be treated as math expression if the math-style option is set to 1.
-Thus, following is the equivalent of the previous example.

     label {math:1} "A_0 \\ A_1 \\ A_2" (1,1) (2,2) (3,4)

 # The 'text' command

-The text command is very similar to the label command except that it will look for double backslashes in the text and use that to draw multi-line text box.
+The text command is very similar to the label command except that it will look for double backslashes in the text and treat those as expressing line breaks of a larger single multi-line paragraph.

     text.ulft {fontsize:7,dx:-0.5} "degree\\ 3" (-3,2)
     text.urt  {fontsize:7,dx:+0.5} "degree\\ 2" (3,2)
     text.llft {fontsize:7,dx:-0.5} "degree\\ 2" (-3,-2)
     text.lrt  {fontsize:7,dx:+0.5} "degree\\ 3" (3,-2)

-Unlike the label, it always treats the text as normal text, and not the math expression.
-This means that the backslash-left-parenthesis and backslash-right-parenthesis quoted text will be treated as if they are normal text.
+Unlike the 'label' command, it always treats the text as normal text, and not the math expression.
+If two or more coordinates are present, the multi-line text paragraph will be repeated in each of these locations.

-The text operation can also have alignment specifier for it.
+Each 'text' command can also include alignments which are shown below.

     text.top   -  top
     text.bot   -  bottom